 13. Ford Mustang Mach E

-14. Tesla Model S Plaid
+14. Tesla Model S Plaid Plus

-16. Volvo XC 40 Electric SUV
+15. Volvo XC 40 Recharge Electric SUV

-17. Lucid Air Electric Car
+16. Lucid Air Electric Car

-18. Karma SC2 Electric Car
+17. Karma SC2 Electric Car

-19. Ford F150 Electric Pickup Truck
+18. Ford F150 Electric Pickup Truck

 Ford is currently working on the electric version of the F150.
 It will use the same platform as the Rivian R1T electric pickup, on account of Ford being an investor in the company.
 The battery range of the Ford F150 will be 300 miles on the lower end and could go up to 400 miles on the top model.
 Some of the exclusive features of Rivian R1T, like the “Tank Turn” can also make their way onto the Ford F150 electric pickup truck.

-20. Bollinger B1 And B2 Electric Vehicle
+19. Bollinger B1 And B2 Electric Vehicle

-21. Electric Hummer
+20. Electric Hummer

-General Motors is bringing the Hummer back as an electric truck in 2021.
-Announced during this year’s Superbowl TVC, Electric Hummer has a bunch of new features.
-The new electric Hummer has around 11,000 pounds of wheel torque, a 0-60 mph acceleration in 3 seconds, and close to 1,000 HP.
-The new Hummer will launch under the GMC brand and has a global unveiling date of 5th May 2020.
-There is no word on its price, but it will compete with the likes of the Rivian R1T electric truck.
+General Motors is bringing Hummer back as an electric truck in late 2021.
+Unveiled globally last year, Electric Hummer has a bunch of exciting features like the ability to walk diagonally and uplift the body on rough surfaces.
+The new electric Hummer has more than 11,000 pounds of wheel torque, a 0-60 mph acceleration in 3 seconds, and close to 1,000 HP.
+Besides, it will have an electric range of up to 350 miles.

 Furthermore, futurists have predicted that electric cars could dominate the market by 2026.